mkuzmick/watch-together/documentation/documentation/1-making-a-github-repo.md

  **I'm wondering if this didn't work from me because in the step right before this most recent heading, i started the server but did not stop the server. so i'm thinking i need to add instructions to stop the sever before we add the nodemon?**
 31. You can test this to see if it worked by changing the ``title`` in ``index.js`` or adding new paragraph text inside the ``<p>`` brackets in ``index.ejs``.
 ### To commit this to Github:
 1. You will want to commit your changes up to Github in in certain increments when you are making sizable changes.
-Go to terminal and first make sure you located in the folder you want to push the changes from (You may need to open a new tab in terminal by pressing command+T) and the type in ``git add .`` and hit enter.
+Go to terminal and first make sure you located in the folder you want to push the changes from (You may need to open a new tab in terminal by pressing command+T) and the type in ``git add .`` and hit enter. **what exactly does add to?**
-2. Next, type in ``git commit -m "message"`` which means commit with message.
+2. Next, type in terminal  ``git commit -m "message"`` which means commit with message.
 The string inside the hyphens is the place for you to type whatever message you wish to add to this commit.
 For example, ``git commit -m "first commit"``.
 Then hit enter.
-3. Then, type in
+3. Then, type in terminal ``git push origin master``.
+This should push the changes to the master.
+4.
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjIwNDI0Mzk2LDQ4MzAwMjcyLC0xNjIwNj
+eyJoaXN0b3J5IjpbNTQyNDQ3MDcxLDQ4MzAwMjcyLC0xNjIwNj
 M3NTMxLC0xNzQ4MDE1MTAwLDgyMjk5MzgwMSwtNTY3MDExOTkx
 LDc1OTcyNzY1OCw4NjgxOTY1MDYsLTM0NTc1ODMxNiwxMTYyMz
 c5NDc2LDEzNzgxMzg1MjEsLTE4MjA4MTIyMTgsMTI3NzMxNzk0